Great white shark becomes Twitter star

-OCEARCH's multi-year project uses GPS trackers affixed to the shark's dorsal fin.
+OCEARCH's multi-year project uses GPS trackers.
+They are affixed to the shark's dorsal fin.
 The trackers post real time data on dozens of great whites across the globe.
 Mary Lee was hanging out near Ocean City, Maryland on May 17, for example.
-The goal is to better understand the shark's life cycle and encourage conservation of the endangered ocean predators.
+The goal is to better understand the shark's life cycle.
+And to encourage conservation of the endangered ocean predators.

-Shark researchers say the work is important because there's still a lot unknown about the behavior of mature white sharks.
+Shark researchers say the work is important.
+They say there's still a lot unknown about the behavior of mature white sharks.
 The massive beasts are extremely difficult to tag with modern GPS trackers.

 OCEARCH is one of the few outfits with the technology, skill and resources for the job.
 The organization operates largely on corporate funding.
 Its crew consists of professional fisherman-turned-ocean explorers.

 "This gives us a much better understanding of the movement patterns of these animals through days, months and years," says Robert Hueter.
-He is director of the Center for Shark Research at Mote Marine Laboratory and Aquarium in Sarasota, Florida.
+He is director of the Center for Shark Research.
+It is located at Mote Marine Laboratory and Aquarium in Sarasota, Florida.

-Gregory Skomal, a marine biologist who heads the Massachusetts Shark Research Program, says the research is of particular interest along the densely populated East Coast.
+Gregory Skomal is a marine biologist who heads the Massachusetts Shark Research Program.
+He says the research is of particular interest along the densely populated East Coast.
 That's where great whites are being spotted with greater frequency.

-The sharks are increasingly drawn to places like Cape Cod and its surrounding islands, whose seaside communities are forever linked with "Jaws," because seal populations have soared.
+The sharks are increasingly drawn to places like Cape Cod and its surrounding islands.
+The seaside communities are forever linked with the movie "Jaws.
+The increase in sharks is because seal populations have soared.